Luca-Pozzi/pizza_chart/README.md

 If the topping for your pizza is not available in the [toppings](./assets/toppings/) folder, you can add a proper PNG image, with the following procedure:
 * find a suitable icon/drawing/illustration.
 [Flaticon](https://www.flaticon.com/) is the preferred source, but any image will do, provided that it comes with a license allowing redistribution.
 * save the image with a meaningful name in the [toppings](./assets/toppings/) folder.
+* add the acknowledgment to the authors in the [AUTHORS.md](./assets/AUTHORS.md) file.

 ### Plot
 Pizza charts can be plotted via the [pizza_chart.ipynb](pizza_chart.ipynb) notebook.

-## Data
+### Report
-Data collected during pizza days at [Politecnico di Milano - Polo Territoriale di Lecco](https://www.polo-lecco.polimi.it/) are available [here](https://drive.google.com/drive/folders/1FzvonvqyqDKjZois2IELDbHdch64EC2s?usp=drive_link) for authorized users.
+Data collected during pizza days at [Politecnico di Milano - Polo Territoriale di Lecco](https://www.polo-lecco.polimi.it/) are available in [data.xlsx](./data/data.xlsx) Excel file.
+The [`pizza_report.py`](./pizza_report.py) is under development (:construction_worker:).
+It gathers data from the Excel file to generate a Markdown summary of relevant stats regarding our pizza days.

 ## Author
 * Luca :envelope: [luca6.pozzi@mail.polimi.it](mailto:luca6.pozzi@mail.polimi.it)